 “Boss.
 Boss!”

 Abe’s distraught voice met him as he jumped outside.
-The night sky over the railway construction hard was lit by an angry orange.
+The night sky over the railway construction yard was lit by an angry orange.
 A gust of wind brought thick, acrid smoke and the crackle and pop of flames.

 “It’s the yard, Boss.
 Someone’s set it on fire!”
 Abe shouted.
 The senior worker skidded to a halt in the dust, already turning back to race towards the rest of the worker encampment.

-Wade swore, dragging his heavy trews over his long johns, and throwing on his thick jacket and long johns.
+Wade swore, dragging his heavy trews over his long johns, and throwing on his thick jacket.

 “Get the mules to the watering hole!
 Fill everything you can!
 Someone ride for town!”
 Wade was shouting.
 A moment’s hesitation struck him but then he grabbed his gun belt too, buckling it on as he tore off in the direction of the cataclysm.

-There was no way that a fire started itself, of that, he was sure.
+There was no way that a fire had started itself.
+Of that, he was sure.

-Most of the workers of the Union Pacific railway had chosen to stay at the Cheyenne Star or other cheap boarding houses in town, but some of the poorer ones (or those seeking to save as much of their pay as they could afford) had elected to form a temporary encampment on the edge of the low plain next to the encampment.
-Wade himself had set his tent fifty yards from them, not being so close that he would impinge on his workers behavior, but far enough that he could keep an eye on the tracks.
+Most of the workers of the Union Pacific railway had chosen to stay at the Cheyenne Star or other cheap boarding houses in town, but some of the poorer ones (or those seeking to save as much of their pay as they could afford) had elected to form a temporary encampment on the edge of the low plain.
+Wade himself had set his tent fifty yards from them, not being so close that he would impinge on his workers’ behavior, but far enough that he could keep an eye on the tracks.

 In case something just like this happened!